Skip to main content

 Cameos and popular culture

-• Siegfried and Roy have appeared in Ocean's Eleven, as boxing match audience members.
+• Siegfried and Roy appeared in Ocean's Eleven, as boxing match audience members.

 • They were spoofed in The Simpsons, who in typically uncanny fashion predicted the attack of 2003.